 The Selected Poems of Oleh Lysheha: Translated by the Author and James Brasfield

-Oleh Lysheha is considered the “poets’ poet” of contemporary Ukraine.
-A dissident and iconoclast, he was forbidden to publish in the Soviet Union from 1972 to 1988.
+Lysheha is considered the “poets’ poet” of contemporary Ukraine.
+A dissident and iconoclast, he was forbidden to publish in the USSR from 1972 to 1988.
 Since then, his reputation has steadily grown to legendary proportions.
-His work is informed by transcendentalism and Zen-like introspection, with meditations on the essence of the human experience and man’s place in nature.
-The Selected Poems here include facing-page English and Ukrainian versions of selected poems and a play, Friend Li Po, Brother Tu Fu.
-It represents a rare example of translations that are as beautiful as the original poetry and poems that anyone interested in the written word will appreciate.
+Collected here are facing-page English and Ukrainian versions of selected poems and a play, Friend Li Po, Brother Tu Fu.

 Cultures and Nations of Central and Eastern Europe: Essays in Honor of Roman Szporluk